move-elevator/composer-translation-validator/README.md

 # Composer translation validator plugin

-A Composer plugin that validates translations files in your project regarding mismatches between language source and target files.
+A Composer plugin that validates translation files in your project regarding mismatches between language source and target files.

 ## Features